- 1 Top 6 Best Tire Inflators

 The Kobalt Portable Air Compressor is our best choice for bicycles thanks to its inclusion of a Presta valve adapter.
 Also known as a french valve, a Presta valve is commonly found on high-pressure bicycle inner tubes and is a necessity to any bicycler with a flat – without the adapter, you’re out of luck.
 Additionally, the unit features the ability to be used with both car accessory sockets and home outlets, so one isn’t stuck next to a vehicle when inflating a bicycle tire.

 The air compressor also features a motor with up to 120 PSI of power – plenty for bicyclists, as well as an integrated LED light for working in the dark.
 What we didn’t like is the unit’s lack of an on/off switch, meaning that the only way to cut power to the unit is to unplug it.
 Lastly, we found the power cord way too short at only about two-feet long, so be sure to bring an extension cord along.
+If you’re interested in a cordless tire pump, check out the Avid Power 20V Cordless Car Tire Pump, which can inflate car, motorcycle, and bike tires without the hassle of a cord attached.
 The air compressor is a versatile tool that can do many jobs, similar to how the best wire strippers are suited for many tasks.

 #6 VIAIR 400P Tire Inflator – Best Heavy-DutyWHY WE LIKE IT: The VIAIR 400P is the best heavy-duty portable air compressor we tested thanks to its 150 PSI of pressure, 25-feet hose, and ability to hook up to any car battery.